EANorwayService/EA-Groups-CRM/README.md

 # Using the CRM system <a name="useCRM"></a>
+Want to see the CRM system in action?
+Feel free to schedule a call with the EA Norway team at post@effektivaltruisme.no to have a run-through of how to use the system.

 ### Add candidates
 Start in the Key spreadsheet.
 You may use code names for the candidates, instead of their real names, to mask their identity.
 A good tool for generating random code names is www.codenamegenerator.com.
 If you don't want to use code names, you can use the candidates' real names in the code name-column of the Key sheet. <br/>